m3yrin/nar-latent-alignment/README.md

     * see detail at https://github.com/odashi/small_parallel_enja

 ## Memo
+* CTC model only
-* CTC model only, Imputer model is under construction.
+   * Imputer model is under construction.
 * The CTC model is inspired heavily by Libovicky and Helcl (2018)
    * Jindrich Libovicky and Jindrich Helcl.
 2018.
 End-toEnd Non-Autoregressive Neural Machine Translation with Connectionist Temporal Classification.
 In EMNLP.
    * https://arxiv.org/abs/1811.04719